API functions

 If you register API functions that conflict with these internal routes, the build will fail.

-status code after the app has completed the historical backfill and is available to serve traffic.
-Read more about heatlthchecks./metrics
+/health: Returns a200status code immediately after the app starts running.
+Read more about healthchecks./ready: Returns a200status code after the app has completed the historical backfill and is available to serve traffic.
+Read more about heatlthchecks./metrics: Returns Prometheus metrics.
+Read more about metrics./status: Returns indexing status object.
+Read more about indexing status.